 Wooden

 Another great option for container gardening is wooden planters.
-They’re sturdy, long-lasting, and can be used both indoors and outside.
-Wooden planters are available in different designs and styles so that they can fit any space.
-They’re also very affordable, making them one of the best options for beginners.
+They’re sturdy, long-lasting, and can be used indoors and outside.
+Wooden planters are available in different designs and styles to fit any space.
+They’re also very affordable, making them one of the best beginner options.

 Metal